How to Write a Product Data Sheet

 • How Do I Learn More About Product X?

-Many technology companies write their datasheets in the third person (“he,” “she”), which sounds formal and somewhat stilted.
-Your datasheet will be more engaging and conversational if it’s written in the second person (“you”).
+Many technology companies write their data sheets in the third person (“he,” “she”), which sounds formal and somewhat stilted.
+Your data sheet will be more engaging and conversational if written in the second person (“you”).

-Technology companies are great at explaining how their solution does something, but they forget to add when a prospect would use it.
-Giving your solution context, or examples/use cases of how it can be used, is critical.
+Technology companies are great at explaining how their solution does something but forget to explain when a prospect would use it.
+Contextualizing your solution or providing examples of how people can use it is critical.

 For instance, let’s say your solution finds nuggets of information from big data storage that would otherwise never be identified.
-Suppose you don’t give examples of how your solution can help the prospect, such as identifying data breaches before they happen or pinpointing slow web services that could negatively affect customer orders.
-In that case, they’ll be left scratching their heads at how you can help them.
+This is a great promise, but if you don’t give specific use cases about how you can help them, you will leave your prospects scratching their heads.
+Instead, you should provide examples of when they can use your solution, such as identifying data breaches before they happen or pinpointing slow web services that could negatively affect customer orders.

-Most calls-to-action are usually something like “For more information, visit our website.”
+Most CTAs say, “For more information, visit our website.”

-The point is don’t waste the all-important CTA—keep the conversation going by highlighting other helpful resources.
-For example, here’s a product datasheet that uses most of these principles.
+The point is to avoid wasting the all-important CTA and keep the conversation going by highlighting other helpful resources.
+For example, here’s a product data sheet that uses most of these principles.

 Author